Worst-Case Optimal Tree Layout in External Memory: Lower Bound

 The asymptotic solution for $1/p$ is given by Equation~\ref{p soln}:

 Using this value of $p$, we build a tree of slightly more than $B$ nodes, as shown in Figure \ref{lowerbound}, that partitions the space of nodes into $1/p$ fractions of~$p$.
-We repeat this tree construction recursively in each of the children subtrees stopping at the height that results in $N$ nodes.
+We repeat this tree construction recursively in each of the children subtrees, stopping at the height that results in $N$ nodes.

-Consider any external-memory layout of the tree.
+Consider any convex external-memory layout of the tree.
 Because each tree construction has more than $B$ nodes, it cannot fit in a block.
-Thus every tree construction has at least one leaf that is not in the same block as the root.
-Hence, for any $k \geq 1$, there is a root-to-node path that incurs at least $k$ memory transfers by visiting $k$ tree constructions.
-Such a path has length $D = O(k \, [p B + \lg (1/p)])$, which is $O(k p B)$ by Equation~\ref{relation}.
+Thus, every tree construction has at least one node that is not in the same block as the root.
+By convexity, for any $k \leq \log_B N$, there is a root-to-node path that incurs at least $k$ memory transfers by visiting $k$ distinct blocks in $k$ tree constructions.
+Such a path has length $D = O(k \, [p B + \lg (1/p)])$, which is $O(k p B)$, by Equation~\ref{relation}.
 Therefore

 \begin{theorem} For any values of $N$, $B$, and~$D$, there is a fixed-topology tree on $N$ nodes in which every external-memory layout with block size $B$ incurs

 memory transfers along some root-to-node path of length~$D$. \end{theorem}